jadynlaila/Study_Group_Platform/Deliverables/Group 7 - Deliverable 2.md

 **Success Scenario:**

-* Student successfully creates study groups
+1. Student successfully creates study groups
-* Other students are able to join
+2. Other students are able to join

 **Alternate scenarios:**

-* Student is not signed in, so prompted to sign in
+1a.
+Student is not signed in, so prompted to sign in

+1.The system informs user and prompts to sign in

-* Student does not successfully complete steps to create group
+1b.
+Student does not successfully complete steps to create group

+1.The system asks user to fill information accordingly and try again

-* Student deletes group
+2a.
+Student deletes group

+1.The system shows group as no longer available and suggests to look for more groups.

 **Interface Sketch:**